Risk-averse optimal control of random elliptic variational inequalities: Analysis of the optimisation problem

 This gives the uniform bound

 Thus we obtain \eqref{eq:solnMapPwBounded} if we take

 \end{proof}

-\begin{remark} In the proof above, we used as test function the obstacle $\psi$ since we assumed (see \cref{sec:assumptions}) in particular that $\psi(\omega) \in V$ a.s.~and thus it is feasible.
+\begin{rmrk} In the proof above, we used as test function the obstacle $\psi$ since we assumed (see Section \ref{sec:assumptions}) in particular that $\psi(\omega) \in V$ a.s.~and thus it is feasible.
 We could also have obtained a bound by testing with any map $v_0$ satisfying

 Assuming that such a map exists, this means that we could have asked for weaker regularity on $\psi$, e.g.~$\psi \in L^s(\Omega;L^2(D))$ with $\psi \geq 0$ on $\partial D$ would suffice (to the extent that the latter condition is defined).
-The proof of \cref{lem:boundsOnTtau} can be modified similarly too. \end{remark} \begin{remark} If the constants $C_a, C_b, C_c$ (in \eqref{ass:boundedAndCoercive}) were functions defined on $\Omega$ instead, we can prove an estimate similar to the one in \cref{lem:boundOnSomega}.
-For technical simplicity, we will not work in such generality in this paper. \end{remark} For the next result and later ones, it is useful to note that, since $B(\omega)$ is bounded uniformly, \cref{ass:BcompletelyCts} on $B(\omega)$ being completely continuous also implies for $u_n \rightharpoonup u$ in $U$, by a simple Dominated Convergence Theorem (DCT) argument, that
+The proof of Proposition \ref{lem:boundsOnTtau} can be modified similarly too. \end{rmrk} \begin{rmrk} If the constants $C_a, C_b, C_c$ in \eqref{ass:boundedAndCoercive} were functions defined on $\Omega$ instead, we can prove an estimate similar to the one in Lemma \ref{lem:boundOnSomega}.
+For technical simplicity, we will not work in such generality in this paper. \end{rmrk} For the next result and later ones, it is useful to note that, since $B(\omega)$ is bounded uniformly, Assumption \ref{ass:BcompletelyCts} on $B(\omega)$ being completely continuous also implies for $u_n \rightharpoonup u$ in $U$, by a simple Dominated Convergence Theorem (DCT) argument, that